SimeonGriggs/sanity-backup-s3/readme.md

 # Sanity Backup to S3

-Satisfy your inner risk manager by taking automated backups from Sanity's CLI tool directly to your S3 bucket!
+Satisfy your inner risk manager by taking automated backups from Sanity directly to your S3 bucket!

 1. Clone this repo
 2. `npm install`